Certificate of Need Program

 The proposed administrative rule changes to amend CON rules to meet the changes from HB 231, to clarify language and bring rules into compliance with current statutes, to update terminology, to update reference to federal regulations, and to update department agency and division names and addresses are currently being reviewed by the Office of Legal Affairs and notification of the rule filing is pending.
 Please watch for updates as the proposed rule changes progress through the rulemaking process.

-Certificate of Need (CON) programs are utilized by approximately 37 states to help maintain quality of care, control a portion of the health care costs of communities, and promote rational distribution of certain health care services.
+Certificate of Need (CON) programs are utilized by 35 states to help maintain quality of care, control a portion of the health care costs of communities, and promote rational distribution of certain health care services.
 CON requires that individuals or health care facilities seeking to initiate or expand services submit applications to the State.
 Approval must be obtained before initiating projects that require capital expenditures above certain dollar thresholds, introduce new services, or expand beds or services.
 Montana's CON program has existed since 1975.
-Currently, the Program is organized within the Licensure Bureau of the Quality Assurance Division of the Department of Public Health and Human Services.
+Currently, the Program is organized within the Licensure Bureau of the Office of Inspector General of the Department of Public Health and Human Services.

 State Health Care Facilities Plan

 The Montana Health Care Facilities Plan was written to meet the requirements of the Montana Certificate of Need (CON) law.
 The plan provides projections of need and guidance in determining need for health care facilities and services covered by the CON law.
 The plan should be used as a guideline along with more recent data or additional information, when available, in the review of CON applications.